nithinphilips/odel/README.rst

 With two prefixes:
  ``001 - IterationA - triPeople-triPeople-triEmployee.txt``

+If the regular parsing of three part file name fails, Odel will try a keyword search to guess the type of the file.
+Only a single keyword is currently searched.
+Keyword search is NOT case sensitive.

+Patch Helpers:
+ Searched for the word ``patchhelper``.
+For example, ``PatchHelper_UpgradeApplication.txt`` will parse to Module = triHelper, Business Object = triPatchHelper, Form = triPatchHelper.

 Tririga has a limitation of 50 characters for all Data Integrator file names.
-If the file name has more than 50 characters, Odel will truncate the file name.
+If the file name has more than 50 characters, Odel will truncate the file name to fit the limits.

 URL Naming Conventions
 ----------------------